 I tried over and over for an out, but didn’t get one.
 Well, I thought defiantly, I’ll go home and tell Craig and he’ll say absolutely not, and that will be the end of it.

 We pulled kitchen chairs up facing each other and sat knee to knee.
 I grabbed his hands and told him about the speaker, sharing that often God calls us to action by whispering in our ear.
-She said that we often try to brush those messages away, but if it’s something God wants for us or for our lives, He’ll keep telling us again and again.
+She said we sometimes try to brush those messages away, but if it’s something God wants for us or for our lives, He’ll keep telling us again and again.

 I told him the feeling I had when she ended her talk with that question, that question that was now consuming me.
 “What is God leading you to do?”
 Craig looked down for a moment and then locked eyes with mine and said, “Let’s do it.”